rajmanna-dev/DakshSCRA/README.md

 ## Introduction

-The [Daksh SCRA](https://github.com/coffeeandsecurity/DakshSCRA) is a Source Code Review Assist Tool enhances the efficiency of the source code review process.
+The [Daksh SCRA Tool](https://github.com/coffeeandsecurity/DakshSCRA) is built to enhance the efficiency of the source code review process, providing a well-structured and organized approach for code reviewers.

-Rather than flagging everything as a potential issue, Daksh SCRA promotes thoughtful analysis, encouraging investigation and confirmation.
-Using this approach reduces the confusion and wasted time associated with false positives.
+Rather than indiscriminately flagging everything as a potential issue, Daksh SCRA promotes thoughtful analysis, urging the investigation and confirmation of potential problems.
+This approach mitigates the scramble to tag every potential concern as a bug, cutting back on the confusion and wasted time spent on false positives.

+What sets Daksh SCRA apart is its emphasis on avoiding unnecessary bug tagging.
+Unlike conventional methods, it advocates for thorough investigation and confirmation of potential issues before tagging them as bugs.
+This approach helps mitigate the issue of false positives, which often consume valuable time and resources, thereby fostering a more productive and efficient code review process.

 ## Getting Started

-> Check our video tutorial about using Daksh SCRA, [How to scan scripts and generate security reports with Daksh SCRA]().

 ### Setup DakshSCRA